 Research and scholarly activity are central pillars of inquiry-driven medical student education and professional development at Feinberg.
 All medical students at NUFSM (except for MD/PhD and MD/MPH students, who complete alternative projects) complete an independent Area of Scholarly Concentration (AOSC) project, which provides a practical, closely mentored opportunity for scholarly skills development and often results in peer-reviewed publications.
-Complementing the AOSC curriculum and project, our competitive Research Intensive Scholarly Emphasis (RISE) program provides the opportunity for students (MD and MD/MPH) to spend an extra, funded year of mentored research during their training.
+Complementing the AOSC curriculum and project, our competitive Research Intensive Scholarly Emphasis (RISE) program provides the opportunity for students (MD, MD/MA and MD/MPH) to spend an extra, funded year of mentored research during their training.
 Research projects for AOSC and RISE include a variety of fields and settings, including the laboratory, community, and clinic.
-We expect some AOSC projects will naturally results in a mentor/mentee relationship for RISE, while other RISE projects will be new--we encourage either pathway.
+We expect some AOSC projects will naturally result in a mentor/mentee relationship for RISE, while other RISE projects will be new.
+Either pathway is encouraged.

-The purpose of this website is to orient current and prospective students, as well as their mentors, regarding logistics of AOSC and RISE, as well as to provide practical resources that assist students in conceptualizing and completing their research projects.
+The purpose of this website is to orient current and prospective students and mentors on the logistics of AOSC and RISE, and to provide practical resources that assist students in conceptualizing and completing their research projects.

 Area of Scholarly Concentration (AOSC)

 The AOSC program at Feinberg is a pillar of the curriculum leading to the MD degree.
 AOSC projects enhance the students' ability to identify knowledge gaps in science and medicine and to pursue solutions to challenges in the field.
 AOSC projects are hypothesis-driven, longitudinal projects with a focused, detailed design appropriate for the specific area of study.